|Nutrition Facts (per serving)|

 Cook for 15 minutes or until the pastry is a pale golden color.
 Leave to cool.

-In a large baking bowl, cream the butter and sugar together until fluffy and light and pale in color.
-Add the beaten eggs, salt, spices and breadcrumbs and mix to combine.
+In a large baking bowl, cream the butter and sugar together until fluffy and light, and pale in color.
+Add the beaten eggs, salt, spices (nutmeg and mixed spice), and breadcrumbs, and mix to combine.

-Tip the curds into the bowl and carefully fold in/ Finally, add the raisins and currants.
+Tip the curds into the bowl and carefully fold them into the mixture.

 Pour the curd mixture into the prepared tart case, sprinkle with a little more nutmeg, and bake in the oven for 30 minutes until golden brown.